You brood of vipers! Who warned you to flee from the coming wrath? (Luke 3:7)

 - For those who love life, it’s something to look forward to

-Paul says in Romans 1:16-19 that everyone ultimately receives something from God – either we receive the free gift of his righteousness or we get the unwanted gift of his wrath.
+Paul says in Romans 1:16-19 that everyone ultimately receives something from God – either we receive his righteousness or his wrath.
 We receive righteousness by receiving the goodness of God revealed in Jesus.
-We get wrath by hardening our hearts, thrusting away his free grace, and rejecting the Life that only he offers.
+We get wrath by hardening our hearts, thrusting away his free grace, and rejecting the Life that he offers.

 Now here’s the important bit – God has no interest in pouring out wrath on people, not even the worst, most diabolical sinner.
 Indeed, God loves everyone more than he loves his own life (Rom 5:8).